dglazkov/polymath/README.md

 ## Creating a new library

-You can create a library from many different input sources using the `python3 -m import.main` script.
+You can create a library from many different input sources using the `python3 -m convert.main` script.

 It comes with a number of different importers, specified with `--importer TYPE`